MORRIS SHEPPARD DESIGNS

 Morris J. Sheppard

 Morris Sheppard has been designing and making furniture for over 25 years.
 He is a graduate of Pratt Institute with a degree in Industrial Design.
 His work, which brings the sculptor's mastery of form to furniture, is held in many public and private collections, including The Los Angeles County Museum of Art and Harvey Mudd College, and has been exhibited at The Oakland Museum, The Monterey Peninsula Museum of Art, Richmond Museum, Kohler Art Center, Pasadena Museum, and The California Museum of Science and Industry.
-Private collectors include Jerry Leiber, Neil Young, Warren Beatty, Bert Schneider, Del Chase, and Herb Alpert.
+Private collectors include Jerry Leiber, Neil Young, Warren Beatty, Bert Schneider, Del Chase, Herb Alpert and recently Barbra Streisand.

 He has written and lectured extensively in the United States and Europe and has taught in the California Community College System.
 He was the fourth American furniture artist, and the youngest, to receive a fellowship from The National Endowment for the Arts.
 Sheppard is recognized as an expert on the work of Charles and Henry Greene, whose premier work is the Gamble House in Pasadena, California.
 Restoration of the Gamble House was conducted with his participation and he is the only person the Los Angeles County Museum of Art permits to measure and duplicate the Greene brothers' chairs in their collection.
 In recognition of Sheppard's contemporary work, he received the 1999 American Design Exhibition (ADEX) Award for Design Excellence.
 His lighting fixture designs have been placed into production, notably in work done for Robert Long, Inc. Sheppard has a scholarly knowledge of furniture design and classical techniques of furniture manufacturing.
 He has carried these into the twenty-first century through his extensive experience with traditional hand tools for woodworking and efficient modern machinery.